 Take Notes

-Team members must make careful notes.
+Team members must take careful notes.
 This becomes particularly important when conflicting responses are received by several team members.
-Reviewers frequently consult their notes during the deliberations because by then, the reviewer has conducted numerous interviews and met numerous people over the course of several days at the institution, and they need to make sure they are reporting their findings accurately and completely.
-Document the number of responses on a specific item to identify patterns of evidence on a particular standard.
+Reviewers should frequently consult their notes during deliberations because, by then, the reviewer has conducted numerous interviews and met numerous people over the course of the site visit, and they need to make sure they are reporting their findings accurately and completely.
+Reviewers can make note of similar responses on a specific item to identify patterns of evidence on a particular standard.

 Ask Questions Related to Standards

 It is important to ask questions that will help the team determine whether specific standards are Met.
-Team members may use program planning prompts of the standards as a basis for their questions.
-They should focus their questions on standards the interviewee is likely to know about.
+It is helpful to use the language of the standard to craft interview questions.
+Team members should focus their questions on standards the interviewee is likely to know about.
 For example, with respect to questions about accuracy and timeliness of advising, candidates and completers could reveal much, while the program administrator should be a primary respondent to questions on program design.

+Use Data to Help Focus and Formulate Some Interview Questions

+Several data sources are available and should be used by reviewers.
+These include survey responses to Commission surveys (program completers, cooperating teachers, employers), Annual Data System (ADS) data, performance assessment data, and local assessment data.
+Reviewers should use information from these data sources to develop interview questions.
+Questions can be developed that help confirm or refute where data may indicate there are strengths and where there may be areas for improvement in the programs.

 Avoid Questions That Can Be Answered "Yes" or "No"

 Some simple factual questions may need to be asked.
-However, Yes/No type questions generally receive a one-word response.
+However, “Yes/No” questions generally receive a one-word response.
 To the extent possible, word questions in a way that invites respondents to describe their experience with the issue being reviewed.
-For example, an interviewer could ask candidates, “How did you arrange for a field/clinical placement?” rather than “Did you make the arrangements for your field/clinical placement?”
+For example, an interviewer could ask candidates, “How was your field/clinical placement arranged?” rather than “Did you make the arrangements for your field/clinical placement?”

 Pursue Questions Until They Are Answered

-Reviewers must listen to the answer and decide whether they gained the information they are seeking.
-If not, they must pursue the matter further.
+Reviewers should listen to the answer and decide whether they gained the information they are seeking.
+If not, they have a responsibility to pursue the matter further unless it is clear that the person does not have the information being sought.
 Some answers will need clarification or require elaboration.
-Reviewers should ask for specific examples of incidents or situations.
+Reviewers should ask for specific examples or situations.
 Follow-up questions should focus on clarifying, amplifying, or verifying initial responses.
-Remember that not all interviews will yield the same amount of information.
-Some interviewees have more knowledge of an institution or its programs than others.
+Remember that not all interviews will yield the same amount of information, as some interviewees have more knowledge of an institution or its programs than others.

 Do Not Accept Unsupported Conclusions